ATOung/file-downloader/README.md

 ### Upcoming Features
 - Add support for Racaty, Zippyshare and Anonfiles
-- Add features to resume and pause download

 > Please report if there is a bug on this script